shaikat010/Udacity-Agile-Software-Developer-Nanodegree/Prioritization_Notes.md

 We want to deliver the simplest things that provide the most amount of value; therefore, we tackle the riskiest components first so that we know the best way to proceed.
 We work on the hard things, that bring the customer the most value, first.

+# Introduction to Backlogs

+The product backlog is the team’s to-do list and is owned by the Product Owner.
+The backlog is where all the work (Epics, Features, & User Stories) remaining to be done for the product is kept.
+The Product Owner, Development Team, and Scrum Master all interact with the backlog; however, the Product Owner has the final say on the priority of the work in the backlog.

+New Definitions
+Product Backlog - The work remaining to be completed for the product.
+The Product Owner is the primary owner of the product backlog and is primarily responsible for owning it.
+In Scrum, the product backlog is considered one of the three main artifacts the team uses to manage work.